Khattar, Bishnoi rule out any strain in ties with JJP, say alliance govt running smoothly | Politics

 To this question, he replied, ''No, there is no such thing.
 Our alliance is very good and there is no strain.'' ''When Bhavya filed his nomination, JJP state president Nishan Singh was present and JJP district president and other leaders also came over for lunch at my residence...We are fighting this election jointly and we will win,'' Bishnoi said.

-While Kuldeep Bishnoi is younger son of former Haryana chief minister late Devi Lal, JJP leader Dushyant Chautala is Lal's great grandson.
+While Kuldeep Bishnoi is younger son of former Haryana chief minister late Bhajan Lal, JJP leader Dushyant Chautala is a great grandson late Devi Lal, a former deputy prime minister.

-In the 90-member Haryana Assembly, where the Adampur seat is currently vacant, the BJP has 40 MLAs while the Congress has 30.
+In the 90-member Haryana Assembly, where the Adampur seat is currently vacant, the BJP has 40 MLAs and the Congress 30.

 The JJP, which is an ally of the BJP, has 10 legislators, while the Indian National Lok Dal and the Haryana Lokhit Party have one each.
 Seven MLAs are independents.
 The HLP and six of the independents are supporting the BJP-JJP government.

-The JJP had extended support to the BJP after the 2019 polls when the saffron party fell short of a majority in the Assembly.
+The JJP had extended support to the BJP when the saffron party fell short of a majority in the Assembly after the 2019 polls.
 Later, independents and the HLP also extended support.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)